 Baked Pumpkin Doughnuts are perfect for a fall breakfast!
-They soft and moist, and are full of pumpkin spiced flavor with a delicate cinnamon sugar coating.
+They are soft and moist and full of pumpkin spiced flavor with a delicate cinnamon sugar coating.

 Pumpkin doughnuts are my absolute favorite fall snack and they are perfect with a cup of coffee in the morning or a cup of tea in the afternoon.
 My daughter loves to bake and pumpkin doughnuts have become one of her favorite things to make.
 This is an easy recipe that anyone can handle!

 These doughnuts are baked instead of fried so they have a moist, cake-like texture.
 They are delicious plain or dipped in cinnamon sugar, and the small batch recipe can easily be doubled for sharing with friends.
 Plus they’re easy to make, so tasty, and save me an early morning trip to the donut shop!

 - Pumpkin puree – You only need about half of a 15-ounce can.
 Make sure to get the pure pumpkin puree and not pie filling which has added ingredients.